- Product

 Another way to gauge employee attitudes is to actively measure engagement, by keeping an eye on lagging and leading indicators.
 Engagement is difficult to quantify but not impossible.

-- Employee attendance at a team social.
+For example, you could look at employee attendance at a team social.
 How many people actually turn up?
 For those who didn’t, why didn’t they?
 Perhaps their workload is overwhelming or there’s friction between departments.

 Once these steps are complete, it’s time for the next challenge; deciding what incentives to offer employees.
 Whether that’s one or two employee benefits or a comprehensive incentive plan.